 Regular, relevant, valuable content is what your online business needs in order to help your audience know, like and trust you.
 Most people need several contacts with you before they’ll buy anything from you.
 Some say this magic number is 7 and call this the “rule of 7”.

 Having regular high-quality content helps you to establish yourself as an expert, and also helps you to build a relationship with your audience.

 Here’s how to use one stellar post to create new content for your website:

-7 – Create an mp3 audio file of you reading or discussing your post, (or rip the audio from a video) and use it as a podcast episode (or even a content upgrade).
+7 – Create an mp3 audio file of you reading or discussing your post, (or rip the audio from a video) and use it as a podcast episode (separately from the content upgrade).

-9 – If you’re open to Q&As, host a webinar (now called a “masterclass”), or even a live video.
+9 – If you’re open to Q&As use the content in the post and host a webinar (now called a “masterclass”), or even a live video.

-Pro Tip: When I publish my posts on Medium, like I did with this post on turmeric vs curcumin, I always include a link to the original piece for two reasons.
-One, to help drive traffic to my website and; two, to let Google know which one is the original.
+Pro Tip: When I publish my posts on Medium, like I did with this post on turmeric vs curcumin.
+Don’t forget to use their Migration and/or Import tools to include a “canonical” like to make sure search engines know which one is the original.

 11 – How about expanding on one area.
 Many longer posts would have several sub-sections in them, and each section can turn into a post of its own.
 You can add new, relevant information, different examples, personal stories, or case studies to beef it up into a quality standalone post.